TalalNaveed/Flight-Management-System/README.md

 # AirBook - Airline Ticket Reservation System

-A production-ready frontend for an airline ticket reservation system built with React, TypeScript, and Material UI.
+A production-ready full-stack app for an airline ticket reservation system built with React, TypeScript, and Material UI.

 ## Features